undoLogic/setupCase-boilerplate/launchPad/README.md

 ```

 TESTING_ABSOLUTE_PATH
-- Same as "STAGING_ABSOLUTE_PATH" above but for testing url
+- This is the path on your testing server to the location where the source files will be uploaded
+- Navigate (on the control panel) to "File Manager" -> "WWW"
+- the Path is located next to 'Location: ' for example "/home/username/www/test"
 ```angular2html
 "TESTING_ABSOLUTE_PATH": "/home/undoweb/www/projectname",
 ```

 TESTING_COPY_SRC_TO_ROOT
 - copy all the files in the sourceFiles directory to the root of the folder
-- false will leave all the files in the sub-folder sourceFiles
+- false will leave all the files in the sub-folder sourceFiles and the current branch (eg test.domain.com/main/sourceFiles)
 - true will copy them all to the root
    - This is important when you deal with authentication and your auth requires the login page be on the root of your sub-domain
 ```angular2html